GoogleChrome/developer.chrome.com/site/en/blog/extension-manifest-converter/index.md

 myself needing to convert MV2 extensions to MV3 for testing purposes.
 To make this process a little easier I created a tool called [Extension Manifest Converter][emc-repo] (EMC).

-EMC is a Python 3 command line tool that automates several parts of converting an extension form MV2 to MV3.
+EMC is a Python 3 command line tool that automates several parts of converting an extension from MV2 to MV3.
 Users can quickly convert an extension directory, zip file, or manifest.json file with a single command.